Frequently Asked Questions

 Busing is available from every York County school district, with the exception of York City.
 Buses arrive by 8:15 AM and pick-ups occur from 3-3:15 PM.
 There is no activity bus service.
 Students living in Southern and Southeastern School Districts, as well as Maryland, have busing available for an additional monthly fee.
 Bus service for students living in northern Maryland is provided at the state line.
 Look for busing registration information to be mailed to you in the summer.

 Do you offer academic or sports scholarships?

-We do NOT offer scholarships to students.
+We do not offer scholarships to students.
 We do, however, have tuition assistance available.
 The tuition assistance is given to families on a “need” basis.
 Students must be fully registered to apply for tuition assistance.
-The applications are available in early February and are DUE APRIL 15.
+The applications are available on the FACTS Portal in mid-January and are DUE MARCH 1.
 Late applications will be accepted, but assistance may no longer be available.
 All monies are allocated to families prior to the start of the school year.

 Can you help my child if he/she has a learning disability?

 York Catholic High School has an instructional support program which serves students in grades 7 through 12.
 This program is called the Academic Assistance Center (AAC).
 The Instructional Support teachers help students in all areas of academics as well as organizational skills and stress and anxiety issues.
 If a parent thinks his or her child would need support through the AAC, he or she should request an appointment through the Academic Affairs Office.
 Some of the areas that we look at when deciding if a student qualifies for the program are placement tests, standardized test scores, psychological evaluations, IEP’s, teacher and parent recommendations, and any other extenuating circumstances.